 - Be afforded sufficient time to consider all the terms of the [New Jersey Prenuptial Agreement] prior to the marriage.

 New Jersey Prenuptial Agreements can be tailored individually to suit any couple's needs or situation.
 If desired, a "sunset" clause may be included, which specifies the date that the entire NJ Prenuptial Agreement will expire and no longer have any binding effect on either party.
 An experienced and veteran NJ Prenuptial Agreement attorney can advise you of all your Prenuptial Agreement options and draft the proper New Jersey Prenuptial Agreement for you.

 The Benefits of a New Jersey Prenuptial Agreement

-Many couples who enter into a New Jersey Prenuptial Agreement find themselves litigating far less in the event of divorce.
-By predetermining the treatment of their assets before marriage, an NJ Prenuptial Agreement attorney can help divorcing couples avoid lengthy legal battles.
+Many couples who enter into a Prenuptial Agreement find themselves litigating far less in the event of separation or divorce in New Jersey.
+By predetermining the treatment of their assets before marriage, an attorney preparing a prenuptial agreement can help divorcing couples avoid lengthy legal battles.